 - Most Egyptians do not follow traffic rules.
 Driving could get stressful.
 Driving in Chaotic traffic is our daily routine.
 So we were firmly against facing the same crap on holiday.
 So dropped, the idea of self-driving in Egypt.

 - Egyptian road trips are memorable with the view of the Nile on one side and the rocky mountains on the other – That sounds like a plan.
 But who will drive us around?

 - Taxi scams are the biggest threat in Egypt- Whom do we trust?

 - Shall we take Nile Cruising for all eight days to avoid this fuss?
-But cruising on the river throughout the trip and stopping to see a town might get boring.
-Also, it will spend more time with foreign tourists than the local Egyptians.
+But cruising the river throughout the trip and stopping to see a town might be boring.
+Also, it will spend more time with foreign tourists than local Egyptians.
 So no Cruising.